Lahti-University-of-Technology/full-stack-course/material/material.md

     - Security testing
       Static analysis (linting), dynamic analysis (DAST), penetration testing, and fuzzing.
 - Testing
+  Testing verifies that code behaves as intended and continues to work as it evolves.
+Automated suites give developers confidence to refactor and deploy quickly.
+In full stack systems, tests catch mismatches between layers before they reach users and reduce downtime.
     - Types
       - Unit
         Tests individual functions or classes in isolation.